onepanelio/core-docs/docs/getting-started/use-cases/computervision/annotation/cvat/adding_custom_model.md

 ```

 Once this is done.
 We are good to go.
 We can now go ahead and create Onepanel Workflow.
 This can be used from CVAT or can be executed directly.

+### Output path

+If we want Onepanel Workflows to store outputs on cloud storage, we can just write output to `/mnt/output/` and it will automatically upload outputs onto cloud storage.
+For this to work, we just need to add output artifact in our template as discussed in the following section.

 ## 4. Create a workflow